11 Plus - More Info

 This involves the child thinking about words and text and solving problems, sequences etc. It requires the pupil to have a good grasp of English grammar and a wide vocabulary.
 Also it tests your ability to think logically about words.

 Non-verbal Reasoning eleven plus tests

 Many grammar schools also use non-verbal reasoning tests.
 This involves the child thinking about pictures and diagrams, and solving problems based on these items, it also makes demands on the child's mathematical capabilities.
 However it makes less demand on the understanding of written language.

 Some schools use only these tests and not Non verbal and verbal reasoning.
-Most of these schools have two stage process of admission and test an ability of a student in Numeracy and Literacy.
+Most of these schools have two stage process of admission and test an ability of a student in Maths & English Comprehension with grammar.
 Some schools also tests creative writing skills of a student.